karlssberg/Motiv/Karlssberg.Motiv/And/And.md

-﻿# Logical AND
+﻿# Logical AND `&`

-A logical AND operation can be performed on two specifications using the `&` operator `leftProposition & rightProposition` or alternatively using the And  method `leftProposition.And(rightProposition)`.
+A logical AND operation can be performed on two propositions using the `&` operator `left & right` or alternatively using the And method `left.And(right)`.
-This will produce a new specification instance that is the logical AND of the two specifications.
+This will produce a new proposition that is the logical AND of the two propositions.
-When evaluated, both operands will be evaluated, regardless of the outcome of the left operand—in other words, it is not short-circuited.
+When evaluated, both operands will be evaluated, regardless of the outcome of the left operand—in other words, it is not _short-circuited_.

 For example: